PiRwot/alx-zero_day/0x03-git/README.md

-My second readme with added details for last task
+Added details for last task